 Protect My Car Coverage

-Protect My Car offers three levels of coverage:
+Protect My Car offers three levels of extended warranty coverage:

 Protect My Car contracts all come with roadside assistance, rental car reimbursement, and a trip interruption allowance.
 All plans also come with PMC rewards, where you could win free gift cards, new products, $500 cash prizes, and more.
 It’s important to know that the longest term for a Protect My Car contract is 200,000 miles, and that the company doesn’t sell warranties in Washington or California.

 When comparing Protect My Car vs. CARCHEX, you will find that CARCHEX has more coverage options.
 The five CARCHEX plan options include: